electron/rfcs/text/0000-corner-smoothing.md

 macOS is well known for its use of smooth round corners. macOS desktop applications that use similar smooth corners in their shapes, even when they deviate from the system controls' designs in other ways, are more harmonious with the system.

-While the difference can be subtle to many people, it holds back Electron apps from fully immersing into the system and fitting in with native apps.
+The difference can be subtle to many people, but it holds back Electron apps from fully immersing into the system and fitting in with native apps.

 <!-- TODO: example image of same Electron app with and without corner smoothing. -->